Skip to main content

 Council tax

-Your landlord is usually responsible for council tax if you live in a HMO.
+Your landlord is usually responsible for council tax if you live in an HMO.

-They could try to increase your rent or insert a clause into your agreement to cover the cost of council tax.
+They could try to increase your rent to cover the cost of council tax.

 Contact your local council if you're unsure who should pay council tax.